HeikoKramer/webDev/javascript_notes.md

-# JavaScript Notes 2
+# JavaScript Notes
-Additional notes to my initial [JavaScript Notes](https://github.com/HeikoKramer/webDev/blob/main/javascript_notes.md) file to document my learning progress on JavaScript. <br>
-I'm taking Brad Traversy's [Modern JavaScript From The Beginning](https://subscription.packtpub.com/video/web-development/9781789539509/p1) course on packthub.com while writing these notes. <br>
+This notes were taken while following Brad Traversy's [Modern JavaScript From The Beginning](https://subscription.packtpub.com/video/web-development/9781789539509/p1) course on packthub.com. <br>

 ## Add JavaScript to your HTML file
 There are two ways to JavaScript to a HTML file: <br>